Covered Bridges

 Pont de la Frontière

-The Pont de la Frontière was built in 1896, near the northern border of the State of Vermont.
-(Frontière in the French language means « border » or « boundary », hence its name).
+The Pont de la Frontière was built in 1896, near the northern border of the State of Vermont (frontière in the French language means "border" or "boundary", hence its name).
 Of simple Town design and construction, the Pont de la Frontière was retired from use in 1960 after more than 75 years of loyal service.
-Its official name Pont de la Frontière came on July 2, 1991 by resolution of the Municipal Council of the Township of Potton, following the recommendation of the Société des Ponts couverts du Québec.
+Its official name Pont de la Frontière came on July 2, 1991 by resolution of the Municipal Council of the Township of Potton, following the recommendation of the Société des ponts couverts du Québec.
 At first it was simply known as the Creek Bridge, after Mud Creek, the common name for the brook the bridge spans.
-From 1983 to 1991, it was officially known as the Province Hill Bridge, and this is still its local appellation.
+From 1983 to 1991, it was officially known as the Province Hill Bridge, and this is still its local appellation for many people.
 No matter what its name, our grand old Pont de la Frontière has had an exceptional life span of some 114 years to 2010.

-The Pont de la Frontière is found on Chemin Bellevue where it spans a deep gorge on the Mud Brook.
-A walking trail is located upstream from the bridge beginning near the Province Hill Cemetery on the road of the same name and leads to the brook side — where a splendid view of the bridge is to be seen.
-Linger there for a bit — contemplate the energy and skill of our forebears in building this structure, anchored as it is, high above the dangers of spring flooding.
-The bridge measures a total of 31.04 meters (101 feet 10 inches) and its overall width is 4.95 meters (16 feet 3 inches).
-The road deck measures 4.04 meters (13 feet 3 inches).
-The total span of the Pont de la Frontière is one of the longest in Québec.
+The Pont de la Frontière is found on Chemin Bellevue, where it spans a deep gorge on the Mud Brook.
+A walking trail was once located upstream from the bridge beginning near the Province Hill Cemetery, on the road of the same name, and led to the brook side — where a splendid view of the bridge was to be seen.
+The bridge measures a total of 31.04 meters (101 feet,10 inches) and its overall width is 4.95 meters (16 feet, 3 inches).
+The road deck measures 4.04 meters (13 feet, 3 inches).
+The total span of the Pont de la Frontière is one of the longest in Québec, high above the dangers of spring flooding.

-On October 6, 2008 the Pont de la Frontière was designated a historic monument by the Municipal Council of the Township of Patton.
-This bridge is depicted on the Coat of Arms of the Township.
+On October 6, 2008, the Pont de la Frontière was designated a historic monument by the Municipal Council of the Township of Potton.
+[See Note]

 Potton once had two other covered bridges, now long since absent from our landscape.
-One of these was located in Mansonville.
-It was destroyed in a flood, and replaced by a Pont couvert de Mansonville concrete structure.
+One of these was located in the village of Mansonville.
+It was destroyed in a flood, and replaced by a concrete structure.

 The other was located at Highwater.
 Only two covered bridges remain in the MRC of Memphrémagog, the other being the Narrows Bridge in Fitch Bay, Township of Stanstead.
 Ten covered bridges remain throughout the entire Eastern Townships area.